-- 1. Failure of the macular hole to close: this occurs in 1-2 out of 10 patients.
+1. Failure of the macular hole to close: this occurs in 1-2 out of 10 patients.
 In most circumstances, it is possible to repeat the surgery.
-Repeat surgery may involve extra measures (such as filling the macular hole) to improve the chance of hole closure.
-If the hole fails to close, then the vision may be a little worse than prior to the surgery. - 2.
-Cataract: this means that the natural lens in eye has gone cloudy.
-If you have not already had a cataract operation, there is a 4/5 chance you will get a cataract after the surgery, usually within a year or two but it can happen very rapidly.
-You may be offered combined surgery with cataract extraction at the same time as the macular hole repair.
+If the hole fails to close, then the vision may be a little worse than prior to the surgery.

+2. Cataract: this means that the natural lens in eye has gone cloudy.
+If you have not already had a cataract operation, you will almost certainly get a cataract after the surgery, usually within a year but it can happen very rapidly.
+As cataract is inevitable, you may be offered combined surgery with cataract extraction at the same time as the macular hole repair.

-- 3. Retinal detachment: the retina detaches from the back of the eye in 1-2% of patients undergoing macular hole surgery.
-The vast majority of retinal detachments are repairable, but further surgery is required, and this can be a potentially blinding complication. - 4.
-Bleeding: this occurs very rarely, but severe bleeding within the eye can result in blindness. - 5.
-Infection: this is also very rare and would be expected to occur in about 1 in 1000 patients, but if it occurs needs further treatments and can lead to blindness. - 6.
-Raised eye pressure: an increase in pressure within the eye is quite common in the days after macular hole surgery, usually due to the expanding gas bubble.
+3. Retinal detachment: the retina detaches from the back of the eye in 1-2% of patients undergoing macular hole surgery.
+The vast majority of retinal detachments are repairable, but further surgery is required and this can be a potentially blinding complication.

+4. Bleeding: this occurs very rarely, but severe bleeding within the eye can result in blindness.

+5. Infection: this is also very rare and would be expected to occur in about 1 in 1000 patients, but if it occurs needs further treatments and can lead to blindness.

+6. Raised eye pressure: an increase in pressure within the eye is quite common in the days after macular hole surgery, usually due to the expanding gas bubble.
 In most cases it is short-lived and controlled with extra eye drops and/or tablets to reduce the pressure, preventing any harm coming to the eye.
 If the high pressure is extreme or becomes prolonged, there may be some damage to the optic nerve as a consequence.
 In the majority, this damage does not adversely affect the vision, but some patients require long term treatment to keep the eye pressure controlled.